Afternoon Tea in the New Forest

 Enjoy afternoon tea in The Dining Room, or in fine weather on the terrace overlooking the croquet lawn.

-*** This Easter, enjoy a special Easter Afternoon Tea at the Chewton Glen: more information here!
+*** This Valentine's Day, enjoy a special afternoon tea at the Chewton Glen: more information here!

 Afternoon tea served daily from 3pm to 5pm.